noster002/ft_containers/README.md

 C++ collection of recoded templates from the C++ standard library

 All of them are in the namespace _ft_ and can be called like `ft::<template>`.
-They contain all features (if not mentioned otherwise) that are in the C++98 specification (even deprecated ones).
+They contain all features (if not mentioned otherwise) that are part of the C++98 specification (even deprecated ones).

 ### Containers